Get exclusive member benefits & effect social change. Join Today

 Anyone can get Guillain-Barre, but older adults and men are most likely to contract it.

 In extremely rare cases, people can develop the disorder days or weeks after receiving a vaccination.
-The Centers for Disease Control and Prevention (CDC) along with the Food and Drug Administration (FDA) have systems in place to monitor the safety of vaccines and to detect early warning signs of side effects.
-The tracking systems record any cases of Guillain-Barre that occur following vaccinations (CDC).
+The CDC and the U.S. Food and Drug Administration (FDA) have systems in place to monitor the safety of vaccines, detect early warning signs of side effects, and record any cases of Guillain-Barre that develop following a vaccination.

-Symptoms of Guillain-Barre include:
+The symptoms of Guillain-Barre include:

 Guillain-Barre is difficult to diagnose at first.
-This is because the symptoms are very similar to those of other neurological disorders or conditions that affect the nervous system such as botulism, heavy metal poisoning, or meningitis.
+This is because the symptoms are very similar to those of other neurological disorders or conditions that affect the nervous system, such as botulism, heavy metal poisoning, or meningitis.